jim-easterbrook/pywws/doc_src/guides/getstarted.rst

    [config]
    ws type = 1080
    logdata sync = 1
+   pressure offset = 9.4
    day end hour = 9

+You can also edit the ``pressure offset`` value to adjust how pywws calculates the relative (sea level) air pressure from the absolute value that the station measures.
+If you change the pressure offset or day end hour in future, you must update all your stored data by running :py:mod:`pywws.Reprocess`.

 For more detail on the configuration file options, see :doc:`../guides/weather_ini`.